HouGui/figexport/README.md

 ## Installation
 ### Install using Pip
-To install the latest version of `FigExport` from the Python Package Index (PyPI):
 ```sh
 pip install figexport
 ```

 ### Install Pre-built Executable
-A self-contained package is available on a the [Releases page]().
+A self-contained package is available on a the [Releases page](https://github.com/HouGui/figexport/releases).
 To install a specific executable version:
 1. Download the zip file of the version you want to use.
 2. Extract the downloaded file.